What is menopause like for you?

 What are your thoughts on this time of a woman’s life?

 It’s tough – very tough.
 That said, I turned 50 nearly a year ago and am starting to feel more positive; my 40s were certainly the hardest decade I’ve lived through, with the triple whammy of menopause, empty nest and leaving/losing a hard-won career.
-Now, however, I’ve reinvented myself and my life and am so much happier than I’ve ever been before.
+I’ve reinvented myself and my life and am so much happier than I’ve ever been before.
 Perhaps if my hand hadn’t been turned by the menopause, I wouldn’t be where I am now.

 I feel like a warrior to have got through all the things we, as women, each have to get through by the time we reach menopause.

-Your menopause was…. life-changing and overwhelming, but ultimately the reason for some of the best decisions I’ve ever made.
+What is menopause…. life-changing and overwhelming, but ultimately the reason for some of the best decisions I’ve ever made.